Robert S. Denig

-Robert Scott Denig (July 5, 1946 - May 20, 1995) was seventh bishop of the Episcopal Diocese of Western Massachusetts, serving from 1993 to 1995.
+Robert Scott Denig (July 5, 1946 - May 20, 1995) was seventh bishop of the Episcopal Diocese of Western Massachusetts, serving from February 1993 until his death in May 1995.

 Education

 Denig was born on July 5, 1946, in Mount Vernon, New York.
 He was educated at Amherst College and the Divinity School of the University of Chicago where he trained for the priesthood.

 Ordination

 Denig was ordained deacon on June 17, 1972, and served as curate at St John's Church in Northampton, Massachusetts.
 He was ordained priest on January 6, 1973, by Bishop Alexander Doig Stewart of Western Massachusetts.
 He served as chaplain at the University of Massachusetts and later rector of All Saints Church in South Hadley, Massachusetts from 1975 to 1979.
 Denig went to West Germany in 1979 and became rector of the Church of Christ the King in Frankfurt where he remained till 1984.
 That same year he became rector of Holy Comforter Church in Vienna, Virginia.